micahgtan/CS199PaglinawanTan2019/README.md

 combined.txt file is the Raw Yeast Cell Cycle Dataset used for the study acquired from the Yeast Cell Cycle Analysis Project: http://genome-www.stanford.edu/cellcycle/data/rawdata/

-yeast.r is the R Source Code containing the whole methodology process.
+yeast.r is the R Source Code containing the whole methodology process of the study.